two jars of home made tomato chutney

 3 clear plastic bags of frozen vegetables

-How I freeze my vegetables
+How to freeze vegetables

 First of all you want to freeze them as fresh as possible.